+Anyone whose gender identity differs from their assigned birth sex (Thériault and Vadnais, 2017).

+Gender dysphoria:

-Gender nonconformity / Gender variant: Anyone whose gender identity, role or expression differs from the cultural norm usually associated with their assigned birth sex (Thériault and Vadnais, 2017).
-Transgender: Anyone whose gender identity differs from their assigned birth sex (Thériault and Vadnais, 2017).
-Gender dysphoria: Suffering or discomfort caused by the difference between a person's gender identity or expression and their assigned birth sex (Fisk, 1974; Thériault and Vadnais, 2017).
-Thériault and Vadnais (2017) suggest that it is normal for children to: - Explore their sexuality and gender identity; - · Be interested in toys and games traditionally associated with the opposite gender; - Play dress up in clothing traditionally associated with the opposite sex.
+Suffering or discomfort caused by the difference between a person's gender identity or expression and their assigned birth sex (Fisk, 1974; Thériault and Vadnais, 2017).

+Thériault and Vadnais (2017) suggest that it is normal for children to:

+- · Explore their sexuality and gender identity; - Be interested in toys and games traditionally associated with the opposite gender; - Play dress up in clothing traditionally associated with the opposite sex.

 According to a recent study, higher proportions of transgender children may have suicidal thoughts or exhibit self-injurious behaviour compared with other children (De Vries et al., Amsterdam, 2011).
 It is therefore important to provide supportive environment with access to accurate information and education devoted acceptance of gender diversity and bullying prevention of sexist, transphobic and homophobic behavior.
 Support and educate children who are questioning their gender (whether it be transient, fluid or permanent) in their quest for identity, without rushing them.
 This support needs to be tailored to each stage of their gender identity development.